jimbro1000/Dragon32Rev3/README.md

 The upgrade to 256K needs the 4164s swapping for 41256s.
 The pre-bridged jumper at JP5 needs cutting.
 The SAM also needs to be replaced with a 74LS785.
 The optional components can then be fitted and should work without further alteration.

 The required JED file for the GAL22V10 that drives the memory banking is in the CPLD folder of the project.

-### Video PIA ###
+### Video Port ###

-One of the possible features of the board is to support an extended version of the video circuitry to include external character ram.
-Adding a third PIA to the board takes a little refinement of how PIAs are interfaced.
-In this case the mapped memory for PIA1 is broken into 8 blocks, this first maps to the original memory space for PIA1 while the other 7 are effectively available to more registers.
-On this board only the first of those 7 is used (yet).
-This makes addresses
-$FF44-$FF47 map to the new PIA (referenced here as 1b).

-Register A of PIA1b is control of additional functions
-bit 0 controls internal or external character image generation
-bit 1 controls automatic invert on bit 6 of the data bus
-bit 2 is manual control of the invert signal
-bit 3 controls automatic semigraphics on bit 7 of the data bus
-bit 4 is manual control of the semigraphics signal
-bit 5 opens the external character ram to writing
-bit 6 is a clock trigger to the external character ram address
-bit 7 is unused (proposed to be CoCo compatibility switch for the keyboard)

-Register B of PIA1b is used for programming the external character ram data.

-The external character ram can only be programmed while the video is set to the internal character data of the 6847.

-The third PIA can be repurposed for other uses and accessible through the same connector block.
-Not all PIA pins are exposed
+The board includes a third connector for the video mezzanine card.
+This exposes the video board to the CPU side of the data bus along with control signals that would permit programming of the video for additional features.
+With a stock 6847 that might be to include a programmable character "rom" but I'm also working on a synthetic FPGA based replacement for the 6847 that will allow much bigger changes such as swappable/programmable colour palettes.

+### Audio ###

+The board provides a position to mount a custom implementation of the AY sound generator.
+This provides three channels of synthesised sound without using the CPU intensive system that the Dragon comes with by default.
+The capabilities are the same as those of the Spectrum 128 models.
+You can even mix the old and new methods of sound generation to create more noise!

+Theoretically other sound generators could be used but the AY option provides a cheap, capable mechanism that follows a standard familiar to users of other computers from the era.

 ## Substitutions ##